aml-org/als/readme.md

 + [Any other type of documents via AML dialect](https://aml-org.github.io/aml-spec/dialects/) (1.0)

 ### What does ALS do?
 The ALS relies on the [Anything Modeling Language (AML)](https://a.ml/docbook/overview_aml.html), more specifically on AML's [dialect](https://aml-org.github.io/aml-spec/dialects/) functionality.
 The ALS uses the AML to provide language server functionalities, such as validation, for the documents (also referred to as "instances" or "instance documents").
-The ALS can also deduce possible contextual values in any given position (location? occurrence?) of an instance document.
+The ALS can also deduce possible contextual values at any given position of an instance document.

 Using the representation of an API in a model, you can generate an outline or [Document Symbol](https://microsoft.github.io/language-server-protocol/specification#textDocument_documentSymbol) to render a more visual abstraction of an instance.

 ### Who should use ALS?
-The ALS is the answer for you if you are interested in authoring specification documents, including out-of-the-box API specification documents (API definitions) or any custom document that implements the AML's dialect functionality, using your favorite IDE.
+The ALS is the answer for you if you are interested in authoring specification documents, including out-of-the-box API specification documents (API definitions), but also any custom document using AML's dialect functionality, using your favorite IDE.
 Additionally, developers can use the ALS to create IDE plugins based on the LSP.

 ### What relies on ALS today?
 Today, the ALS is used in MuleSoft Anypoint Design Center and in [Anypoint Studio](https://www.mulesoft.com/platform/studio) to provide feedback when authoring API definitions.
 You can see a [preview](#previews) in the following section.